-Capacity of Off-site Roadway Improvements - Ongoing coordination is needed with Orange County, vehicles.

-Osceola County, and FDOT to increase the capacity of off-site roadways.
+Capacity of Off-site Roadway Improvements - Ongoing coordination is needed with Orange County, Osceola County, and FDOT to increase the capacity of off-site roadways.

-Signage - Ongoing coordination is needed with the appropriate agencies on directional signage for guest other jurisdictions, primarily Orange, Osceola, Polk, and Lake Counties.
+Signage - Ongoing coordination is needed with the appropriate agencies on directional signage for guest vehicles.